Bay Area Figurative Movement: Manuel Neri

 Manuel Neri was a sculptor.
 Neri explored abstraction during the early stages of his career, like all the younger Bay Area Figurative artists.
 It was only after he left school in 1959 that he took up figuration.
 It allowed him to synthesize his interests in color and form and to play with the ambiguities of content.
 It is the non-specificity of his figures and their abstract qualities that make his sculptures part of the Bay Area Figurative Movement and not just any contemporary figurative sculpture in America.

 Neri, only two years younger than Nathan Oliveira, had a similar childhood and like Oliveira had no interest in art as a kid.
 The only reason Neri took a course in ceramics in school was to lighten his load.
 His ceramics teacher was Roy Walker who encouraged him to pursue art further by taking advanced classes.
 Neri soon dropped his engineering classes and in 1951 started taking courses at the California College of Arts and Crafts, where he officially enrolled in 1952.

-Some of Neri's important works are Untitled Standing Figure (1956-1957), College Painting No. 1 (1958-59), etc.
+Some of Neri's important works are Untitled Standing Figure (1956–57) and College Painting No. 1 (1958–59).